brian-cy-chang/starter-hugo-academic/content/publication/N3C_paper1/index.md

 -

 publication_types: ["2"]
-abstract: "**Background:** Synthetic data can be used by collaborators to generate and share data in support of answering critical research questions to address the COVID-19 pandemic.
-Computationally-derived (“synthetic”) data can enable the creation and analysis of clinical, laboratory, and diagnostic data as if they were the original electronic health record (EHR) data.
+abstract: "**Background:** Computationally derived (“synthetic”) data can enable the creation and analysis of clinical, laboratory, and diagnostic data as if they were the original electronic health record data.
+Synthetic data can support data sharing to answer critical research questions to address the COVID-19 pandemic.

-<br><br>**Objective:** Objectives: To compare the results of analyses using synthetic derivatives to analyses using the original data downloaded from a big-data platform with data-synthesizing capabilities (MDClone Ltd., Beer Sheva, Israel) to assess the strengths and limitations of leveraging computationally-derived data for research purposes.
+<br><br>**Objective:** Objectives: We aim to compare the results from analyses of synthetic data to those from original data and assess the strengths and limitations of leveraging computationally derived data for research purposes.

 <br><br>**Methods:**
-We used the National COVID Cohort Collaborative’s (N3C) instance of MDClone, comprising EHR data from 34 N3C institutional partners.
-We tested three use cases, including (1) exploring the distributions of key features of the COVID-positive cohort; (2) training and testing predictive models for assessing the risk of admission among these patients; and (3) determining geospatial and temporal COVID-related measures and outcomes, and constructing their respective epidemic curves.
-We compared the results of analyses using synthetic derivatives to analyses using the original data using traditional statistics, machine learning approaches, temporal and spatial representations of the data.
+We used the National COVID Cohort Collaborative’s instance of MDClone, a big data platform with data-synthesizing capabilities (MDClone Ltd).
+We downloaded electronic health record data from 34 National COVID Cohort Collaborative institutional partners and tested three use cases, including (1) exploring the distributions of key features of the COVID-19–positive cohort; (2) training and testing predictive models for assessing the risk of admission among these patients; and (3) determining geospatial and temporal COVID-19–related measures and outcomes, and constructing their epidemic curves.
+We compared the results from synthetic data to those from original data using traditional statistics, machine learning approaches, and temporal and spatial representations of the data.

 <br><br>**Results:** For each use case, the results of the synthetic data analyses successfully mimicked those of the original data such that the distributions of the data were similar and the predictive models demonstrated comparable performance.
-While the synthetic and original data yielded overall nearly the same results, there were exceptions which included an odds ratio on either side of the null in multivariable analyses (0.97 versus 1.01) and epidemic curves constructed for zip codes with low population counts.
+Although the synthetic and original data yielded overall nearly the same results, there were exceptions that included an odds ratio on either side of the null in multivariable analyses (0.97 vs 1.01) and differences in the magnitude of epidemic curves constructed for zip codes with low population counts.

 <br><br>**Discussion &Conclusion:** Discussion & Conclusion: This paper presents the results of each use case and outlines key considerations for the use of synthetic data, examining their role in collaborative research for faster insights."

 featured: false
-publication: "*Journal of Medical Internet Research (forthcoming/in press)*"
+publication: "*Journal of Medical Internet Research*"
 doi: ""
 # links:
 # - name: ""